 Welcome to Willow's webpage.
 We hope you've had a wonderful holidays and are excited for the fantastic term ahead of us!
-Over the next few weeks we will be focussing on the topic of 'What happens to the leaves on the ground?' where the children will be given the opportunities to explore and investigate the world around us.
+Over the next few weeks we will be focussing on the topic of Who runs the fastest?' where the children will be given the opportunities to explore and investigate the world around us and our favourite superheroes.
 The children will also be developing their understanding of their phonics sounds and beginning to apply it to their writing, we will be focussing on developing our captions and sentences.
 Alongside that your child will be working on recognising their numbers to 20 (and beyond), plus practising their number formation.
 As you can tell we have a very busy, exciting term ahead of us!

 Please remember, if you have any worries or concerns, feel free to come in for a chat after school or send me a message on class Dojo.

 In circle time the children have been introduced to our school-wide 'PRIDE' ethos.